gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Improved configuration cache for parallelism on the first run

-Configuration cache now enables more fine-grained parallelism than using the `--parallel` flag.
+Configuration cache now enables more fine-grained parallelism than using the [parallel execution](userguide/multi_project_configuration_and_execution.html#sec:parallel_execution).
 Starting in Gradle 8.0, tasks run in parallel from the first build when using the configuration cache.
-These tasks are isolated and can run in parallel.

 When the [configuration cache](userguide/configuration_cache.html) is enabled and Gradle can locate a compatible configuration cache entry for the requested tasks, it loads the tasks to run from the cache entry and runs them in isolation.
-Isolated tasks can run in parallel by default, subject to dependency constraints.

 When Gradle cannot locate a configuration cache entry to use, it runs the configuration phase to calculate the set of tasks to run and then stores these tasks in a new cache entry.
 Gradle then loads immediately the saved state and runs the build based on the loaded state.